-- Ý 7,755,828 shares issuable upon the exercise of stock options outstanding as of June 30, 2011 with a weighted average exercise price of \$5.88 per share; - Ÿ 84,467 shares of our common stock issuable upon the vesting of RSUs outstanding as of June 30, 2011 under our 2011 Equity Incentive Plan; and - Ý 1,469,234 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, subject to automatic annual adjustment in accordance with the terms of the plan.
+- Y 7,755,828 shares issuable upon the exercise of stock options outstanding as of June 30, 2011 with a weighted average exercise price of \$5.88 per share, including 384,334 shares of common stock that will be issued up on the exercise of stock options by certain selling stockholders in connection with the offering and assuming no exercise of the underwriters' option to purchase additional shares; - 84,467 shares of our common stock issuable upon the vesting and settlement of RSUs outstanding as of June 30, 2011 under our 2011 Equity Incentive Plan; and - Ÿ 1,469,234 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, subject to automatic annual adjustment in accordance with the terms of the plan.

-From July 1, 2011 through September , 2011, we granted options to purchase 78,500 shares of common stock at a weighted average exercise price of \$28.59 per share and RSUs covering 57,632 shares of common stock.
+From July 1, 2011 through September 9, 2011, we granted options to purchase 78,500 shares of common stock at a weighted average exercise price of \$28.59 per share and RSUs covering 57,632 shares of common stock.